Eligible RAY Fellow applicants will:

 - How do you think about community and how might RAY be an opportunity to build and be in community?

 - How do principles of diversity, equity, and inclusion relate to your study, work, and leadership?

 4. Identify a professor, mentor, employer, etc. to write a Letter of Support* for you and have them submit their letter through our online submission form (your recommender will receive a link) or via email to Guilu Murphy at firstname.lastname@example.org for RAY Conservation fellows or Charlie Espedido at email@example.com for RAY Clean Energy Fellows.

 *Letters of Support should not exceed one page, single-spaced.
 Letters should be written on official letterhead and include contact information of the person who is writing the recommendation.

-Applications must be completed and submitted, as outlined above, no later than March 22, 2020.
+Applications must be completed and submitted, as outlined above, no later than the end of March 2021.
 Transcripts and additional writing samples are not required.
 Questions about the RAY Fellows application process can be submitted to the RAY Conservation Program Coordinator, Guilu Murphy at firstname.lastname@example.org, or RAY Clean Energy Program Coordinator, Charlie Espedido at email@example.com.
 Please include ‘RAY Fellow Application’ in the subject line.

 January 17, 2020: Applications Open

 January - March 15, 2020: Fellowship Positions Posted on a Rolling Basis